datagrok-ai/public/help/develop/advanced/data-frame.md

 `.tags` play key role in platform extensibility, allowing to introduce custom behavior and new data types.

+[//]: # (TODO: Add link to 'adding rows')
 A column which is already constructed, either by an [initialization from a list][117], or being part of some dataframe from its creation, isn't a subject to changing its length, if taken standalone.
 This is due to its memory-optimized nature.
-However, the columns length is changed with [adding rows][] to the embodying dataframe.
+However, the columns length is changed with adding rows to the embodying dataframe.

 #### Semantic type